Adopt an Airedale

 Waiting list: Please be aware that the adoption process can take a while.
 Dogs are not allocated on a first-come, first-serve basis.
 We want to make sure you receive an Airedale compatible with your situation.
 It takes time to make a thoughtful evaluation of each potential adopter and each dog.
 But please feel free to check in with us periodically while you wait!

-Fees: The fee schedule is based on the age of the dog.
+Fees: The fee schedule is based on the age of the dog (as of 1 January 2023)

-Prior to adoption, dogs are, if necessary, treated by a veterinarian and fostered in the home of an Airedale-experienced volunteer.
+Prior to adoption dogs are examined and, if necessary, treated by a veterinarian and fostered in the home of an Airedale-experienced volunteer.
 ATRVA insures that every dog is vaccinated, spayed/neutered, tested for parasites, micro-chipped, bathed, groomed, and given a new leash, new collar, and transitional food packet.
 Adopters are informed of any detected health or behavior issues.

 Our fees do not cover the costs of transporting, housing, and preparing a dog for adoption and are supplemented by donations.